Khalem/Milestone-Project-3/README.md

 You can view the website [here!](https://khalem-milestone-project-3.herokuapp.com/)

-There is also a git repository which you can view [here.](https://github.com/Khalem/Milestone-Project-3)

 To run this code locally, I use Visual Studio 2017/ Port 5000.

 ## Credits